ramiror/spanglish/README.md

 To shit at sticks | Kick ass
 By left | Illegally
 It does not close to me | I don't understand
+Skirter | Man submissive to a woman or women

 ## English -> Spanish